Home Education Research Publications Achievements Extra Activities Contact

 Achievements

-• Awarded as Teaching Assistant for the NPTEL Online Certification course “IC Engines and Gas Turbines” held from January-April 2023, IIT Guwahati, India.
+• Awarded as Teaching Assistant for the NPTEL Online Certification course “IC Engines and Gas Turbines” held at IIT Guwahati, India, from January to April in 2022, 2023, and 2024.

 • Recipient of Best Paper award “5th International Conference on ESDA 2022” held from 31st December 2022 - 1st january 2023 at Kolkata, India.

-• Participated in the “9th Internationa and 49th National Conference of FLUID MECHANICS AND FLUID POWER (FMFP-2022)” held during 14th-16th December 2022 at IIT Roorkee, India.
+• Participated in the “9th International and 49th National Conference of Fluid Mechanics and Fluid Power (FMFP 2022)” held during 14th-16th December 2022 at IIT Roorkee, India.

-• Participated in the “48th National Conference on of FLUID MECHANICS AND FLUID POWER (FMFP-2021)” held during 27th-29th December 2021 at BITS Pilani, Pilani Campus, Rajasthan, India.
+• Participated in the “48th National Conference on Fluid Mechanics and Fluid Power (FMFP-2021)” held from 27th-29th December 2021 at BITS Pilani, Pilani Campus, Rajasthan, India.

 • Award of excellence for highest attendance and performance for session 2014-15, B.Tech, RPSIT, Patna.